 - Remove the jars from the hot water with a jar lifter, letting any excess water drip off.
 Bring the water in the canner back to a simmer (about 180°F) for processing the packed jars.
 Fill the sterilized jars with jam, leaving a 1/4-inch headspace.
 (If you have a half-full jar, place it in the refrigerator and eat the jam within 5 days.)

 - To remove any air bubbles, slide a clean rubber spatula down the side of each jar and press inward on the jam while rotating the jar; repeat 2 to 3 times for each jar.

 - Wipe the rim and threads of each jar with a clean, damp towel.
 Place the lids on the jars, checking that the sealing compound is centered.
 Fit the jars with bands and tighten just until resistance is met.

-- Cover the pot with a tightfitting lid and bring to a rolling boil over medium-high heat.
+- Cover the pot with a tightfitting lid and bring it to a rolling boil over medium-high heat.
 Process the jars for 10 minutes at a gentle but steady rolling boil.
-(Begin calculating the processing time once water is at a rolling boil.
-Check occasionally that water remains at a steady boil.)
+(Begin calculating the processing time once the water is at a rolling boil.
+Check occasionally that the water remains at a steady boil.)

 - After the jars have cooled, check for a seal by pressing the center of each lid.
 If the center is concave and does not flex, remove the band and try to lift off the lid with your fingertips (don’t pull too hard).
-If you cannot lift the lid, there is a good vacuum seal.
+If you can’t lift the lid, there is a good vacuum seal.
 If the lid pops off, your jar did not properly seal.
-Eat the jam within two months.
+Eat the jam within 2 months.

 - To store properly processed jars, wipe each lid and jar with a clean, damp cloth (the bands don’t need to stay on for storage), label the jars, and store them in a cool, dry, dark place.
 Unopened jars can be kept up to a year when stored properly.
-Once opened, keep in the refrigerator and use within two months.
+Once opened, keep in the refrigerator and use within 2 months.